a-sriel/project-2/devlog.md

 I need to continue to work on the synchronization between teller() and customer().
 I might be able to do this all in one program, but if it looks too messy, I will separate it into separate files.

 I need to make sure each teller leaves at the end of the simulation, and I also need to implement a method for customer to give its id to the teller that's serving it.

+I am refining my code.
+I am encountering some compile errors during testing.
+So far, I have added a lot of synchronization logic, and I think I mixed up some of the locks.